tango4j/usc_cs566_project/README.md

 ![fig5](https://yongwanlim.github.io/assets/img/project1_fig5.png)

 * Since conventional CVAE system ignores the conditioning input, we can force the conditioned word output by leveraging the discriminator.
-* the alpha value balances between the softmax value from discriminator and the softmax value from the decoder.
+* The alpha value balances between the softmax value from discriminator and the softmax value from the decoder.
 * If the alpha value is close to 0, the model outputs very plausible and grammatically correct sentence but inaccurate sentiment.
 * If the alpha value is close to 1, the model outputs more accurate sentiment but with poor grammar and semantic.